zulip/zulip/docs/production/security-model.md

-  random strings, providing one layer of security against unauthorized users accessing files uploaded in Zulip (an authorized user would need to share the URL with an unauthorized user in order for the file to be accessed by the unauthorized user; and of course, any such authorized user could have just downloaded and sent the file instead of the URL, so this is arguably the best protection possible).
-However, to help protect against consequences accidental sharing of URLs to restricted files (e.g. by forwarding a missed-message email or leaks involving the Referer header), we provide additional layers of protection in both backends as well.
+  random strings, providing one layer of security against unauthorized users accessing files uploaded in Zulip (an authorized user would need to share the URL with an unauthorized user in order for the file to be accessed by the unauthorized user.
+Of course, any such authorized user could have just downloaded and sent the file instead of the URL, so this is arguably pretty good protection.)
+  However, to help protect against accidental sharing of URLs to restricted files (e.g. by forwarding a missed-message email or leaks involving the Referer header), we provide additional layers of protection in both backends as well.